bjoernknafla/amp/README.markdown

 grow before it is really usable.

+### Acknowledgements ###

+Many thanks to Anthony Williams and Dimitriy V'jukov (names in order of discussion contacts) for their interest and time to discuss the condition variable implementation, and their invaluable and awesome feedback that opened my eyes and made this code more correct and faster.
+All remaining errors in the code are mine.

 ### Author(s) and Contact ###

 You have got questions, need to critisize me, or just want to say hello?
 I am